Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Hardware Experiments

-To evaluate our approach on physical hardware, we used a 1/10\textsuperscript{th} scale Traxxas Rally Car platform (Fig. \ref{fig:racecar}).
-The algorithm runs on a Nvidia Jetson Orin mounted on the bottom platform.
-The control interface is a variable electronic speed controller (VESC), which executes commands and provides servo state information.
-A Velodyne Puck LITE lidar is mounted on the top platform.
-The position and orientation were tracked with an OptiTrack motion capture system.

-We model the rally car dynamics as a stochastic bicycle model where noise is modeled as a Gaussian distribution with $\boldsymbol{\Gamma} = diag(\left[0.001, 0.001, 0.014, 0.079, 0.006\right])$ as the covariance (eq. \ref{eq:dynamics}).
-The distribution was fit from 6448 samples of data collected with the car in the motion capture system.
-For hardware experiments, we used the same value function that was trained entirely in simulation.
-We also train a value function with an incorrect wheelbase, $L=0.5$, to demonstrate the utility of our approach even in the presence of model mismatch.
-When using the value function on hardware, we downsampled the Velodyne Puck lidar measurements to $N_{\bl}=64$ to match the simulated sensor.
+To evaluate our approach on physical hardware, we used a 1/10\textsuperscript{th} scale Traxxas Rally Car platform with a Velodyne Puck LITE LiDAR.
+We modeled the rally car dynamics as a stochastic bicycle model with Gaussian process noise fit from data.
+We used the same value function that was trained entirely in the cluttered environment simulation.
+We also trained a value function with an incorrect wheelbase, $L=0.5$, to demonstrate the utility of our approach even in the presence of model mismatch.

 We generated 20 random environments consisting of a maximum of 8 circular obstacles in an 8 meter by 6 meter space.
 We discarded environments in which obstacles overlapped or in which no obstacles were blocking the path to the goal.
-We placed barrels at these random positions in the motion capture system (Fig. \ref{fig:barrels}).
+We placed barrels at these random positions in the motion capture system.
+In the hardware experiment environments, the Velodyne Puck LITE LiDAR has noise and returns range measurements to the walls, which was not simulated in simulation environments.
+Thus, these environments are, to some extent, outside of the training distribution.